davidchiles/davidchiles.github.io/_posts/2015-09-04-iburn-map-geocoder.markdown

 ```bash
 browserify index.js > bundle.js
 ```
 We also did some [uglifyify](https://github.com/hughsk/uglifyify) to get it a bit smaller.
+You can find all the code on [Github](https://github.com/Burning-Man-Earth/iBurn-Data/tree/master/scripts/2015/geocoder).

 #### iOS